mattpe/wbma/docs/w5-player.md

     ```
 1. Add corresponding functionality to the buttons
     - for 'view' use Single.js
-    - delete does not need it's own page
+    - delete does not need it's own view
+       - after deleting use navigation.replace() to update the file list.
     - modify is 90% same as Upload
         - make a copy of Upload.js and remove ImagePicker